-Tumor necrosis factor receptor-associated periodic syndrome (TRAPS) is a rare multisystem genetic disorder characterized by unexplained periodic episodes or attacks of fever associated with additional symptoms including muscle pain (myalgia), abdominal pain, headaches and skin rashes.
+Tumor necrosis factor receptor-associated periodic syndrome (TRAPS) is a rare multisystem genetic disorder characterized by unexplained periodic episodes of fever associated with additional symptoms including muscle pain (myalgia), abdominal pain, headaches and skin rashes.
 The specific symptoms can vary greatly from one person to another.
 The duration of the characteristic episodes can also vary, lasting anywhere from a couple days to one week to more than one month.
 Onset is usually during infancy or childhood.
-TRAPS is caused by mutations of the tumor necrosis factor receptor-1 (TNFRSF1A) gene that encodes the 55-kDa receptor for tumor necrosis factor (TNF) cytokine.
+TRAPS is caused by changes (variants or mutations) of the tumor necrosis factor receptor-1 (TNFRSF1A) gene that encodes the 55-kDa receptor for tumor necrosis factor (TNF) cytokine.
 Since its description in 1999, about 200 cases have been reported in the literature.

 The specific symptoms associated with TRAPS vary from one person to another.
 Nearly all affected individuals will develop recurrent episodes of high-grade fever, pain and inflammation.
 However, some individuals may only develop fever or only fever and abdominal pain.
 The duration of the episodes varies, but they usually last more than one week.
 Some individuals may experience constant inflammation.

-When muscle pain (myaligia) underlies skin lesions, it also moves (migrates) following skin lesions.
+When muscle pain (myalgia) underlies skin lesions, it also moves (migrates) following skin lesions.
 As muscle pain progresses, different joints and muscle groups become involved.
 Although joint pain occurs, arthritis rarely develops.

 Individuals with TRAPS may also develop painful inflammation of the delicate membranes that line the inside of the eyelids (conjunctivitis).
 This may occur with or without swelling of the eyelids (periorbital edema).
 Additional symptoms that have been reported in males with TRAPS include testicular pain and a higher rate of inguinal hernia than is found in the general population.
 Inguinal hernia is a condition in which a portion of the intestines protrudes through a tear in the lower abdominal wall.

-TRAPS can occur randomly due to a spontaneous genetic change (i.e., new mutation) or it may be inherited as an autosomal dominant trait (a mutation that is received either from the father or the mother).
+TRAPS can occur randomly due to a spontaneous genetic change (i.e., new variant) or it may be inherited in an autosomal dominant pattern (a variant that is received either from the father or the mother).

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy regardless of the gender of the resulting child.
+Dominant genetic disorders occur when only a single copy of a gene variant is necessary for the appearance of the disease.
+The risk of passing the gene variant from affected parent to offspring is 50 percent for each pregnancy.
+The risk is the same for males and females.

 The TNFRSF1A gene contains instructions for creating (encoding) a specialized protein known as tumor necrosis factor receptor-1 (TNFR1, p55, CD120a).
 TNFR1 is found on the surface of most cells of the body and serves as a receptor for tumor necrosis factor (TNF).
 TNF is a protein that helps defend the body against infection and foreign substances.
-Specifically TNF stimulates the body’s inflammatory response to infection.
+Specifically, TNF stimulates the body’s inflammatory response to infection.
 TNFR1 can receive and send signals that set off an inflammatory response within the body.
-These signals can be turned off when the TNF receptor detaches from the surface of the cell (a normal process called “shedding”).
-The loose receptors soak up excess TNF before it reaches cells, thereby preventing the signaling for the body’s inflammatory response.
-Mutations of the TRNFSF1A gene result in defective TNFR1 that cannot properly perform its normal functions.
-Defective TRNF1 allows for unchecked signaling of TNF, which causes an excessive inflammatory response by the body.
-The exact process by which defective TRNF1 results in TRAPS is under investigation.
+Variants of the TNFRSF1A gene result in defective TNFR1 that cannot properly perform its normal functions, which causes an excessive inflammatory response by mutated blood cells.
+The exact process by which defective TNFR1 results in TRAPS is unclear.

 The characteristic episodes of TRAPS may be triggered or worsened due to stress, minor trauma and exercise.
 However, no specific trigger is necessary for the development of episodes.

 TRAPS was first described in the medical literature in 1982 in a large Irish family and initially termed familial Hibernian fever.
-The name was later changed when numerous individuals from other ethnic groups were identified to have mutations in the same gene, namely TNFRSF1A.
-TRAPS has been reported in individuals of many different ethnic groups, although initially many reported patients were of Scottish and Irish heritage.
-The exact incidence of the disorder is unknown, but there are couple of hundred of cases reported in the literature.
+The name was later changed when numerous individuals from other ethnic groups were identified to have variants in the same gene, namely TNFRSF1A.
+TRAPS has been reported in individuals of many different ethnic groups.
 TRAPS is a rare disease that often goes undiagnosed or misdiagnosed making it difficult to determine the disorder’s true frequency in the general population.

-A diagnosis of a TRAPS is made based upon a thorough clinical evaluation, identification of characteristic symptoms (e.g., long lasting fever episodes), and blood tests for inflammatory markers.
+A diagnosis of TRAPS is made based upon a thorough clinical evaluation, identification of characteristic symptoms (e.g., long lasting fever episodes) and blood tests for inflammatory markers.
 A diagnosis of TRAPS is usually confirmed by molecular genetic testing, which can identify either de novo or dominantly inherited variants in the TNFRSF1A gene.
 All TRAPS pathogenic variants are clustered in exons 2-4, which encodes the extracellular domain of the protein.
 Most are missense nucleotide changes that affect the folding of the extracellular domain.
 Pathogenic variants in other protein domains may be associated with different symptoms.
 There is also evidence for gonadal mosaicism (gene variants occur after conception) in TRAPS, which can be found in patients with late- onset symptoms.

 Based on the mechanism of the diseases a drug called Etanercept was introduced for the treatment of individuals with TRAPS.
-Etanercept binds to TNF receptor-1 and acts to inhibit the actions of tumor necrosis factor (TNF) by acting as a soluble TNF receptor.
+Etanercept acts to inhibit the actions of tumor necrosis factor (TNF) by acting as a soluble TNF receptor.
 Initial results demonstrated significant improvement of symptoms in about 75% of affected individuals.
 The NIH researchers conducted a small clinical trial to determine the long-term outcome of etanercept treatment during a 10-year follow up period.
 Etanercept was efficient in reducing symptoms and serum levels of inflammatory markers of TRAPS but did not completely normalize symptoms.
-Many patients have poor compliance with etanercept, however continuing to receive etanercept provides some relief of symptoms such as the decrease in duration of attack, and the severity and frequency of symptoms.
+Etanercept provides some relief of symptoms such as the decrease in duration of attack and the severity and frequency of symptoms.